ren-corr/CS3200-LibraryDB/README.md

 - This process is what led to a relatively stress free project.

 ### Contemplations/Considerations on the Approach of the Project
-- Considering the timeine of our project we could not be as complex as we would have liked but an alternative approach would have been to implement more complex tables and filtering options for finding books
+- Considering the timeline of our project we could not be as complex as we would have liked but an alternative approach would have been to implement more complex tables and filtering options for finding books

 ### Code not Working in the Project
+- All code functions as expected, to our knowledge

 ## Future Work
 Current uses: